ashishrana160796/nalu-cell-counting/README.md

 * `dataset-prep-utils`: Data preparation scripts and custom created compressed data with random rotation replication of sub-images is present this directory.
 Also, python scripts containing these manipulation functions are provided that can be directly used as sub-module in your program.

-* `nalu-experiments`: NALU/NAC based experiments that are specified in the research paper is presented in this section.

 * `research-paper-tex`: Research paper's `.tex` file along with assets for reutilization is provided in this directory.

 ## Original design and code contributions